-Rohan is from Haringey, London and has just completed his third and final year of Geography here at Christ's College, Cambridge.
+Rohan is from Haringey, London and wrote this at the end of his third and final year of Geography here at Christ's College, Cambridge.
 Before Cambridge he did A levels in Geography, English Literature and Mathematics, plus an AS level in French.

 How easy did you find it to choose a university course?

 I was interested in studying Geography at university in a vague sense from about Year 9 or 10, though I developed a more specific interest in looking at courses at the beginning of sixth form.
 I think it is really critical to stress that you shouldn’t feel worried if you have not yet properly decided on the course you want to do, or the university you want to study at.
 Many people only really finalize this when they are writing their personal statements during the transition between Year 12 and 13 (i.e. over summer or when they have returned to Year 13 in the autumn).
 In fact, this stage can often help clarify what you want to do, as it really makes you think about why you may or may not want to do a particular course.
 I would recommend trying to visit as many universities as you can (if this is a possibility), as well as reading about the courses on the university websites.
 University fairs organized by my school served as a major source of information about applying for me, as I could speak to representatives from a wide range of places and pick up a copy of their prospectus.
 I believe that many universities offer to send a copy of their prospectus to your address if you get in touch with them online, and there is no harm in contacting admissions offices with questions should you have any (they don’t keep tabs about you!).
 It is easy to feel overwhelmed at times with all the choice, and as such, I’d personally think about two key things:

 - Do the modules of a given course sound interesting and engaging to you from their titles, would you enjoy learning about them, and is there anything that you feel may be missing from a course?